-The NCAA will provide credential boards at all final sites.
-These are to advise security personnel at the competition venue which credentials are allow access to which parts of the venue.
-For credentials that do not allow access to a specific area, use a black marker to cross out the credentials not permitted.
+The NCAA will provide credential boards to all final sites.
+These are to advise security personnel at the competition venue which credentials are allowed into which parts of the venue.
+For credentials that are not allowed into a specific area, use a black marker to cross out the credentials not permitted.